-On 21st – 22nd June, Oncology Central is hosting a free, CME-accredited, education symposium on the practical clinical aspects of immuno-oncology.
+On 21st – 22nd June, Oncology Central is hosted free, CME-accredited, education symposium on the practical clinical aspects of immuno-oncology.

 Chaired by Professor Angus Dalgleish (St George’s, University of London), our online symposium is aimed at delivering oncology professionals key updates in this field, discussing how practices are changing and what continually emerging data mean for an individual’s own practice.

-Over two successive days we aim to review the current status of cancer immunotherapy in the clinic and ask what’s next for this therapeutic modality through the following series of talks delivered by key opinion leaders in the field.
+Over two successive days we aimed to review the current status of cancer immunotherapy in the clinic and ask what’s next for this therapeutic modality through the following series of talks delivered by key opinion leaders in the field.

 Day 1 – Wednesday 21st June 2017